Can Women Take Men’s Supplements (And Vice Versa?)

 Whether in health food shops or supplement stores, it seems there are always different supplements designated for men and women.

 It’s true: men’s health needs are different from women’s health.
-Hormone levels are different, there are slightly different risks to certain diseases, and even nutrient needs may be very different for men or women’s development, at any stage in life.
+Hormone levels, risks to certain diseases, and even nutrient needs may be very different for men or women.

 That’s not to say these types of supplements only benefit health discriminately.